jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 The other major point of contention is with all the changes systemd makes to the init process.
 Many other pieces of software need to change as well.
 Linux has always been about the freedom to choose your software, but systemd has made fundamental choices forcing fundamental changes to the structure of how software interacts with the Linux kernel.
 For example, the GNOME desktop developers have chosen to integrate their software with systemd directly.
 This means that you have no choice but to use systemd instead of SysVinit if you want to use the GNOME desktop.
 You are basically locked into using GNOME as a Desktop environment in this case, which some would argue is progress and some would argue as captivity.
 Note that BSD still uses SysVinit; systemd is a pure Linux-ism and not compatible with BSD.

-According to BSD developer Benno Rice at BSDcan 2018, systemd gives Linux, a system management layer that had always been missing, not unlike what exists in Windows today.
 You need to give Lennart credit for convincing all major Linux distros to adopt systemd as their init system.
 Lennart convinced his management at Red Hat to take a chance on his technology, and now most of the industry followed suit 6+ years after he first released systemd.
 That is not an easy accomplishment if you think about it.

 The first company to adopt systemd was Red Hat.
 Debian was the last holdout and they had a spirited debate, which led to a number of resignations and a split within the community over the issue.
 Some Debian developers left and went on to form a distro called [Devuan](http://www.devuan.org "devuan")--which is focused on removing all systemd and udev dependencies from a Debian based Linux distro.